Murmix/Mute/README.md

 Mute
 ==================

-Mute is a webb template for smaller websites or webbapplications using PHP.
+Mute is a web template for smaller websites or web applications using PHP.
 It is built as part of a school project for Blekinge Tekniska Högskola.

 License